Mercedes door not shut for Sebastian Vettel on 2021 F1 move

 Hamilton, in particular, is expected to strike a new deal and the prospect of Mercedes teaming the six-time champion with long-time rival Vettel in what would be the most decorated F1 line-up of all time is still considered unlikely.

-Nonetheless, in an interview with Sky Sports F1's Martin Brundle which will appear in full in the Sky F1 Vodcast on Wednesday evening, Wolff said: "Sebastian is a four-time world champion and him suddenly becoming available was unexpected.
+Nonetheless, in an interview with Sky Sports F1's Martin Brundle which appears in full in the latest Sky F1 Vodcast, Wolff said: "Sebastian is a four-time world champion and him suddenly becoming available was unexpected.

 "And, therefore, it is a situation that needs to be monitored.